The Ora E. Anderson Scholarship

 - Must be a graduating high school senior or possess a GED, and currently live and attend school within one of the 32 counties of Appalachian Ohio.

-- Plan to pursue post-secondary studies associated with the natural sciences, including but not limited to: forest and wildlife management; environmental restoration; natural and historical interpretation; ecotourism; and/or related-disciplines associated with broadly protecting plants, animals and the environment.
+- Attend a 2-year or 4-year institution of higher education to pursue post-secondary studies associated with the natural sciences, including but not limited to: forest and wildlife management; environmental restoration; natural and historical interpretation; ecotourism and related-disciplines associated with broadly protecting plants, animals, and the environment.

-- Candidates who demonstrate overall commitment to environmental protection and conservation will be considered; ethical character, extracurricular activities, volunteerism and financial need will also be evaluated.
+- Candidates who demonstrate overall commitment to environmental protection and conservation will be considered; ethical character, extracurricular activities, volunteerism, and financial need are evaluated.

 - Academic performance will be considered, but the potential for success as evidenced by an individual’s commitment, interest and desire to achieve educational goals in the field of environmental sciences and/or conservation will be carefully considered.

-Scholarship awards and amounts vary annually, depending on availability of funds.
+Scholarship awards and amounts will vary, depending on availability of funds.
 Scholarship awards are made payable directly to the institution of enrollment on the student’s behalf, for the purposes and expenses associated with tuition, fees, textbooks, and required supplies and equipment.